andrewchambers/hafs/README.md

 - Because HAFS is built on top of foundationdb, it requires at least 4GB of ram per node, which can be a bit heavy depending on the use case and project budget (though it works great on an existing foundationDB deployment).
 - Currently HAFS uses fuse permission checks and is thus subject to TOCTU races if you allow multiple users to modify files.
 Unless you understand this limitation it is better to use a single user fuse mount.
+- Inodes may be accessed after unlinking like a typical filesystem, but in HAFS they expire after a configurable time limit, you cannot use an unlinked file indefinitely.

 ## Caveats and Gotchas.